orbitmines/orbitmines.com/README.md

 ## What is this?, What is OrbitMines?, What are Rays?

 A simple way of phrasing this, is that the concept of a (hyper-/)'Vertex', (hyper-/)'Edge', (hyper-/)'Graph', (hyper-/)'Rule', (hyper-/)'Tactic', (hyper-/)..., (hyper-/)'Rewrite' are merged into one thing: a [Ray](https://github.com/orbitmines/orbitmines.com/blob/main/src/%40orbitmines/explorer/Ray.ts).
-It handles surrounding context, ignorances, equivalences, ..., differentiation.
-(And if it cannot, then it offers a way of implementing it for all of the above)
+It handles surrounding context, ignorances, equivalences, ..., differentiation (And if it cannot, then it offers a way of implementing it for all of the above).

+Most importantly, it is here as infrastructure.
+Infrastructure for the design and implementation of a different category of (programming) interfaces.

 - If you prefer **text**, see [2023-12-31.
 On Orbits, Equivalence and Inconsistencies](https://orbitmines.com/papers/on-orbits-equivalence-and-inconsistencies), or more generally my/OrbitMines writing can be found here: [orbitmines.com/profiles/fadi-shawki](https://orbitmines.com/profiles/fadi-shawki).